 - If you don’t want to send fonts and links, simply convert all type to curves and embed all graphics in your artwork.
 Once links are embedded and text is converted to curves, we can’t make changes.

 A complete list of acceptable software programs and file formats, are available on our Art Specifications page.

 Screen Printing (or silkscreen)

 - Screen Printing uses a stencil-like screen to produce long-lasting printed pieces.
 The screen is made of mesh that ink can pass through.
 An impression is made on the screen that allows ink to pass through only the areas that are to be printed (the holes in the rest of the mesh are chemically treated so that ink is blocked).
 Ink is forced through the screen with a rubber squeegee onto the surface that is to be printed.
 The piece is then exposed to UV lights that cure the ink.

 - Screen Printing produces brilliant, glossy colors that are opaque.
-It is water and weather proof and can be used inside or outdoors.
-Resistant to chemicals and abrasion without lamination, Screen Printing is ideal for banners, t-shirts, poster, yard signs – anything that needs to be durable and lasting.
+It is water and weatherproof and can be used inside or outdoors.
+Resistant to chemicals and abrasion without lamination, Screen Printing is ideal for banners, t-shirts, posters, yard signs – anything that needs to be durable and lasting.

 - For more information, please visit our Screen Printing page.

 - Flexography is a high-speed printing process that utilizes flexible plates.
 Flexo plates have the image that is to be printed raised up.
 Ink is applied to the raised surface of the plates, then the plates rotate to press the image onto the stock.
 A wide variety of different materials can be used in Flexo Printing.
 Our Flexo presses have multiple stations, allowing us to utilize multiple colors on the final printed piece, including four-color process.